 Fewer young adults receive economic aid

-In 2019, 14 per cent of young adults were granted economic aid.
-That is fewer than the previous year.
+In 2020, 14 per cent of young adults were granted economic aid.
+That is about the same level than the previous year.
 The development can be attributed to initiatives within the municipality and the Swedish Public Employment Service.